jemmy512/book-notes/C++/C++CoreGuidelines.md

 * R.31: If you have non-std smart pointers, follow the basic pattern from std

-* R.32: Take a unique_ptr<widget> parameter to express that a function assumes ownership of a widget
+* R.32: Take a unique_ptr<T> parameter to express that a function assumes ownership of a T

-* R.33: Take a unique_ptr<widget>& parameter to express that a function reseats the widget
+* R.33: Take a `unique_ptr<T>&` parameter to express that a function `reseats` the T

-* R.34: Take a shared_ptr<widget> parameter to express that a function is part owner
+* R.34: Take a shared_ptr<T> parameter to express that a function is part owner

-* R.35: Take a shared_ptr<widget>& parameter to express that a function might reseat the shared pointer
+* R.35: Take a `shared_ptr<T>&` parameter to express that a function might `reseat` the shared pointer

-* R.36: Take a const shared_ptr<widget>& parameter to express that it might retain a reference count to the object ???
+* R.36: Take a const shared_ptr<T>& parameter to express that it might retain a reference count to the object

 * R.37: Do not pass a pointer or reference obtained from an aliased smart pointer